 Unexcused Absences: Babak Mahmoudi, , Roger Deal, Hashem Dezhbakhsh, Anne Marie McKenzie-Brown, Edjah Nduom, Usha Racliiffe, Karen Sedatole, Salmon Shemade, Phillip Wolff,

 Welcome, Dr. Nitika Gupta, University Senate President provided reflections on giving thanks.
 She encouraged everyone to give thanks to friends, family, and critics alike, for the latter challenge us to be better versions of ourselves.
-Announcements and updates were provided on meetings and progress on the open expression policy and upcoming questionnaire on the faculty club, looking for chair to replace Jessica Sales (Chair of the policy review committee) due to stepping down from the role welcoming Lisa Parker to the Program Coordinator position.
+Announcements and updates were provided on meetings and progress on the open expression policy and upcoming questionnaire on the faculty club, looking for chair to replace Dr. Jessica Sales (Chair of the policy review committee) due to stepping down from the role welcoming Lisa Parker to the Program Coordinator position.

 Approval of Consent Agenda and Minutes from October 10, 2023. moved to approve the Consent Agenda; seconded the motion.
 The motion carried.